 Prioritize Whole Foods Over Processed Ones

-One of the most important things to do after 40 is to stop eating processed foods that are loaded with sugar, refined grains or unhealthy fats.
-These can not only contribute to weight gain but also increase your risk for conditions like arthritis, osteoporosis, type 2 diabetes, stroke, heart disease, cancers and dementia (12).
+One of the most important things to do after 40 is to limit processed foods that are loaded with sugar, refined grains or unhealthy fats.
+These can not only contribute to weight gain but might also increase your risk for conditions like arthritis, osteoporosis, type 2 diabetes, stroke, heart disease, cancers and dementia (12).